 Set up billing controls

 All Google Cloud resources, including Compute Engine VMs, Cloud Storage buckets, and BigQuery datasets, must be associated with a Google Cloud project.
-To consume resources beyond what is offered by the Free Tier, a project must be associated with a billing account.
-There is a one-to-many relationship between billing accounts and projects; a project can be associated with only one billing account, but a billing account can be associated with many projects.
+To consume resources, including resources included in the Free Tier, a project must be associated with a billing account.
+There is a one-to-many relationship between a billing account and projects; a project can be associated with only one billing account, but a billing account can be associated with many projects.

-Use a billing account to define who pays for the resources in a set of projects.
-The account includes a payment instrument, such as a credit card, to which costs are charged.
 You can define billing accounts at the organization level, where you link projects under the Organization node to the billing accounts.
-You can have multiple billing accounts in your organization to reflect different cost centers or departments.
+You can have multiple billing accounts in your organization, though we recommend creating only one central billing account.

 For a detailed discussion of billing concepts and setup, see the Billing onboarding checklist.